utfsm-eg2-data-analysis/Analyser/README.md

 # Analyser

-Analysis tool, developed by Hayk Hakobyan, that filters "ClasTool-formatted" .root files.
+Analysis tool, developed by Hayk Hakobyan, that filters *ClasTool-formatted* root files.

 It includes the C++ class **TIdentificator**, which is in charge of the particle identification cuts.